 It is necessary to go regularly to a weekly Biodanza class throughout the duration of the training cycle so as to increase your depth of experience of the vivencia.

 If you live too far from a weekly sessions, it is suggested that you attend a Biodanza workshop every month.
 Some exceptions to this can be allowed with the approval of the school directors.

 The School recognizes as valid only the weekly sessions and workshops conducted by Registered IBF Biodanza Teachers ( given within the official system and by facilitators and tutors who have the recognized qualifications ).

 The third year of the training;

-At the end of the second year, only those students who are choosing to be facilitators and are considered to be ready by the school directors will be admitted to the third year of training.
-They will then be able to carry out the supervised practical training and to present a thesis in order to receive the title of Biodanza Teacher.
+At the end of the second year, the focus will be on those students who are choosing to be facilitators.
+They will carry out the supervised practical training and present a monograph (thesis) in order to receive the title of Biodanza Teacher.